samg/diffy/README.md

     .diff li:hover{background:#ffc}
     .diff del, .diff ins, .diff span{white-space:pre;font-family:courier;}

-`Dirb::Diff` also alows you to set a default format.
+`Diffy::Diff` also alows you to set a default format.
 Here we set the default to use ANSI termnial color escape sequences.

-    >> Dirb::Diff.default_format = :color
+    >> Diffy::Diff.default_format = :color
     => :color
-    >> puts Dirb::Diff.new(string1, string2) # prints color in the terminal
+    >> puts Diffy::Diff.new(string1, string2) # prints color in the terminal
     -Hello how are you
     +Hello how are you?
      I'm fine